Video Games that Would Make Great PbP Games

 The protagonists of a dozen different video games.
 Astoundingly all but one of them have zombies of one form or another.

 Video games are arguably the most interactive form of art available to the individual consumer.
 In the last decade they have grown from a niche to a ten billion dollar industry within the US.
+People enjoy video games to the fullest when playing it with a gaming mouse and other high quality gaming components.
 Some of the most successful video games aren’t the ones with the prettiest graphics, nor the biggest guns.
 In fact some of the most popular games have been astoundingly minimalistic.
 But what makes a successful game from the eyes of a bookworm like me is the story they tell and the world they create.
 For this reason I have created this list of five video games which would make excellent role-playing games and will be presenting these in five parts with each game getting their own blog post (you won’t need to have played these games to understand the posts).
 First up on the list:

 Half Life 2